 Access to Places and Things to Do

 If you go just a few miles away from that area to The Old Souk and find almost no access into any store or going around the streets.
 If you are ok with being picked up in your wheelchair and taken inside the store, that is the extent of their access.
-The one accessible thing I found in The Old Souk area was the entrance to the Metro, Thank God.
-There were no accessible taxis that I found.
+The one accessible thing I found in The Old Souk area was the entrance to the Metro.
+I was happy because I found no accessible taxis.
 They do have bus tours that takes you all around Dubai, which the bus is accessible.
 But where it stops may not always have access.

 If you are into shopping, then Dubai is the place for you.
 They have the largest mall in the world The Mall of Dubai, which is located at the Burj Khalifa.
 The mall is where you enter to go to the top of the Burj Khalifa.
 I went up to the 125 floor, but you can go as high as 143 if you pay a little more.
 There is another mall, the Mall of the Emirates, which has an indoor snow ski run.
 And if you are looking for textiles, there is the Old Souk I mentioned earlier.
 All of these places have direct pathways if you use the Metro.
 Which I advise to use the direct pathways because the streets are not so wheelchair friendly.

 I advise do not go to the zoo.
 That’s all I will say about that.
 If you like aquariums though they have a few.
 One being the second largest aquarium in the world, the Dubai Mall Aquarium and two The Lost Chambers Aquarium at the Palm Atlantis Hotel.
 Both are pretty stunning.
 Dubai gave me the impression that I need to be spending money to have fun, which I don’t really agree with.
 It’s a place I could be there for a few days max and feel fulfilled with seeing Dubai.
 I was there for 9 days and that was more than I could handle.